Azaxis/learning-opentok-ios/README.md

    learning-opentok-ios repo.
 Open that file in Xcode.

 3. Include the OpenTok.framework in the list of frameworks used by the app.
-   From the OpenTok iOS SDK, you can drag the OpenTok.framework into the list of libraries in the Xcode project explorer for the app.
+   From the OpenTok iOS SDK, you can drag the OpenTok.framework file into the list of frameworks in the Xcode project explorer for the app.

 4. Copy the SampleConfig.h file to a Config.h file.